ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 {: #permissions-cluster-offering}
 {: faq}

-Instructions for setting the appropriate permissions for IBM Cloud services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources, Managing user access for Schematics, Assigning access to Secrets Manager](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources&locale=en).
+Instructions for setting the appropriate permissions for {{site.data.keyword.Bluemix_notm}} services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources, Managing user access for Schematics, Assigning access to Secrets Manager](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources&locale=en).

 ## How do I SSH among nodes?